Darsh-A/Onlyfans18-/IDC/IDC101/UNIX Operating System.md

 Example:
-`chmod u+rwx FILENAME` adds read, write and execute permissions to the user `chmod ugo=r FILENAME` gives ONLY read permission to the user, group
+`chmod u+rwx FILENAME` adds read, write and execute permissions to the user `chmod ugo=r FILENAME` gives ONLY read permission to the user, group and others

 **Another method to executing the same command is:**